 About Application Landscaping

-Using templated shapes to generate diagrams increases your productivity and using color and icons increases the effectiveness of diagrams.
+Using templated shapes to generate diagrams increases your productivity, and using color and icons increases the effectiveness of diagrams.
 So read on if you want to hear more about that.

 Working with Templated Application Symbols

-As you probably already know Dragon1 Innovation Lab can be used as an online EA tool to create Application Landscapes.
+As you probably already know, Dragon1 Innovation Lab can be used as an online EA tool to create Application Landscapes.
 But what you might not know is that in the Visual Designer of Dragon1 Innovation Lab, you can create and work with Templated Application Symbols.

-Here you see a screenshot of the Visual Designer with an instance of the default templated shape for 'Application' selected.
+Here, you see a screenshot of the Visual Designer with an instance of the default templated shape for 'Application' selected.
 A Dragon1 Templated Shape is a shape that consists of visual elements that can change the size, color, and visibility based on attribute value or other filters.

 For an organization, human, product, service, process, application, database, client, server, and network default templated shapes are available.

-Dragon1 makes use of SVG, the Scalable Vectors Graphics standard, so you can create and use predefined and newly defined shapes easily.
+Dragon1 makes use of SVG, the Scalable Vectors Graphics standard, so that you can create and use predefined and newly defined shapes easily.

 Screenshot of the Visual Designer showing a default available SVG Application Template Shape.